aman718/math-game-advanced/README.md

 - Make a single mutiplication interface where you can choose the number (x) for which the mulitplication table(2-9) will be asked.
 Use the folder single-multiplication in directory advanced/mulitiplication

-- Improve the UI of the main index.html
+- Improve the UI of the main index.html.
+Add some CSS